AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 * Multiple nodes

 * Multiple lines between nodes <!-- Not an individual line between nodes? -->

+To publish an audience:

+1. Select one or more nodes where you want to publish an audience, then right-click one of the selected nodes.

+   Or

+   Select multiple <!--or "one or more"? -->lines between 2 nodes where you want to publish an audience, then right-click one of the selected lines.

+1. Select [!UICONTROL **Publish audience**].

 ### Create an audience